StevenMayher/431-notes/docs/05_nhanes_cc.md

 ### Bar Chart for Categorical Data

-Usually, a **bar chart** is the best choice for a graphing a variable made up of categories.
+Usually, a **bar chart** is the best choice for graphing a variable made up of categories.

 ```r